nschainblatt/getting-rusty/JOURNEY.md

 ### 01/04/2024
 - Completed the first exercise/project at the end of chapter 8.
 - Project: Sort a list of integers, get the median, and then get the mode.
 Using vectors and hashmaps.

+### 01/05/2024
+- Completed the second project from chapter 8.
+- Completed my own version of the last project from chapter 8.
+- I Will do the version in the book tommorrow (was easier than the features I made, I used structs and vectors instead of hashmaps and vectors for the company CLI)
+- One of the features I implemented when I didn't need to (didn't know you could compare strings < > in rust) was binary sorting the employee names by the first letter of their name.
+So obviously not only would it have been easier to just compare the strings, but it would also have been more accurate as I just sorted by the first character lol.